moegelin/btc-predictor/README.md

 - **Theme Support**: Light and dark themes for better user experience
 - **Customizable Settings**: Configure refresh intervals and other application settings

+## Usage Instructions

+1. **Making Predictions**:
+   - On the home screen, you'll see the current Bitcoin price
+   - Use the "UP" or "DOWN" buttons to predict the next price movement
+   - Wait for the next price update to see if your prediction was correct

+2. **Viewing History**:
+   - Navigate to the History tab to see your prediction history and price chart
+   - The chart shows price movements over time with your predictions marked

+3. **Adjusting Settings**:
+   - Go to the Settings tab to customize the application
+   - Adjust the refresh timer to change how frequently the price updates
+   - Use keyboard shortcuts (P to pause/resume, M to manually refresh when paused)

 ## Getting Started

 ### Prerequisites